junxit/us-congress-bills-116/metadata.md

 - 2019-03-11 — Ms. Waters moved to suspend the rules and pass the bill.
 - 2019-03-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 387 - 22 (Roll no. 119). (text: CR H2618-2619)
 - 2019-03-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 387 - 22 (Roll no. 119).(text: CR H2618-2619)
+- 2019-03-12 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.